Skip to content

 }

-This pattern proves effective and convenient as it can be employed as a modifier.
-However, it falls short of covering scenarios involving multiple contracts within the same system.
+The pattern is effective and convenient as a modifier, and it does not cover scenarios involving multiple contracts within the same system.